marctc/database-controller/README.md

-The controller works by watching for creation of a new custom resouce type called `Database`, and running `CREATE USER` / `CREATE DATABASE` statements on the configure database servers.
+The controller works by watching for creation of a new custom resouce type called `Database`, and running `CREATE USER` / `CREATE DATABASE` statements on the configured database server(s).
 Both MySQL and PostgreSQL databases are supported, and multiple database classes can be configured for each type (e.g.
 "staging" and "review").
 When the Database resource is deleted in Kubernetes, the corresponding database and user are dropped.